vinit717/Juspay-Assignment-/README.md

    - User Profile Menu
    - Order List navigation
 3. **Ant Design Drawer**: The sidebar uses an **Ant Design Drawer** for smooth and responsive toggling.
+4. **E-commerce Metrics Dashboard**: A default eCommerce dashboard displays various metrics related to sales and revenue, providing users with insights such as:
+   - Revenue
+   - Revenue by Location
+   - Total Sales
+   - Top Selling Products
+   - Projections vs Actuals
-4. **Dark Mode Support**: The application supports light and dark themes.
+5. **Dark Mode Support**: The application supports light and dark themes.
-5. **Tailwind CSS Styling**: The UI components are styled using Tailwind CSS for a consistent and responsive design.
+6. **Tailwind CSS Styling**: The UI components are styled using Tailwind CSS for a consistent and responsive design.

 ## Installation